Simple Query¶

 Functions¶

-Click the fx icon to add functions to calculate metrics and other data sources for this query.
+Click the fx icon to add function calculations to the query for Metrics and other data sources.

 Rollup Function¶

-Slices data into specified time intervals and calculates and returns the data for each time interval.
+Slice the data into specified time intervals and calculate the data for each interval.

 Note

-- In non-time-series charts, after selecting this function, you can choose an aggregation method that includes
+- In non-time series charts, after selecting this function, you can choose aggregation methods including

 avg